Sage/future_makers/samples.md

 1. Optional - try setting a breakpoint

 ### Ngrok
 Ngrok provides a tunnel to your local machine so that it can receive messages from the internet.
-You'll need to runs    this to be able to connect Chatfuel to the code running on your machine.
+You'll need to runs this to be able to connect SnatchBot to the code running on your machine.

 1. Download this [zip file](https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-windows-amd64.zip) to your desktop
 1. Double-click on the zip file